libgdx/libgdx.github.io/wiki/start/setup.md

 ## (2.)
 IDEA
 - JDK 8+: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs

-   At the moment, libGDX projects do <u>not</u> work with JDK 16, as Gretty does not yet support Gradle 7.
-As a consequence, you are advised to use **JDK 8-15**!
-   {: .notice--warning}
 - IDE itself: [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) (the "Community" edition is sufficient)
 - For Android: [Android SDK](https://developer.android.com/studio/releases/platform-tools)
 - For iOS: [RoboVM OSS IntelliJ plugin](http://robovm.mobidevelop.com)

 ## (3.)
 Eclipse
 - JDK 8+: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs

-   At the moment, libGDX projects do <u>not</u> work with JDK 16, as Gretty does not yet support Gradle 7.
-As a consequence, you are advised to use **JDK 8-15**!
-   {: .notice--warning}
 - IDE itself: [Eclipse](https://www.eclipse.org/downloads/)
 - Android: not officially supported, but you may have success with [Andmore](https://projects.eclipse.org/projects/tools.andmore) or tinkering around with an older [ADT](https://marketplace.eclipse.org/content/android-development-tools-eclipse) version
 - For iOS: [RoboVM OSS Eclipse plugin](http://robovm.mobidevelop.com)